DevExpress-Examples/wpf-propertygrid-add-an-item-to-a-collection-or-a-dictionary/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

 # WPF PropertyGrid - Add an Item to a Collection or a Dictionary

-This example displays a custom collection/dictionary property in a Property Grid and allows users to add new items/entries.
+This example displays a custom collection/dictionary property in the DevExpress WPF Property Grid and allows users to add new items/entries as requirements/business needs dictate.

-The image below illustrates user actions:
+The following image illustrates available user actions:

 ![Add an item to a collection](images/add-item.gif)

-Set one of the following properties to `true` to allow users to add new items to a collection/dictionary:
+To incorporate this feature in your DevExpress-powered WPF app (allow users to add new items to a collection/dictionary), set one of the following properties to `true`:

 * [PropertyGridControl.UseCollectionEditor](https://docs.devexpress.com/WPF/DevExpress.Xpf.PropertyGrid.PropertyGridControl.UseCollectionEditor) - Toggles collection editing for the entire property grid.
 * [CollectionDefinition.UseCollectionEditor](https://docs.devexpress.com/WPF/DevExpress.Xpf.PropertyGrid.CollectionDefinition.UseCollectionEditor) - Toggles collection editing for individual collections.

 ```xaml